EddieK96/easySql/README.md

 # EasySql
-All functions included are designed to be simple to use with no understanding of sql syntax.
+All functions included are designed to be simple to use with no required understanding of sql syntax.

 # Requirements
 This is a wrapper for mysql-asymc, thus it is a requirement for this resource to work.